prog4biol/pfb2024/problemsets/Unix_02_problemset.md

 cat ~/.ssh/id_ed25519.pub
 ```

+3. You may have completed this while following along with lecture.
+You don't need to do this again.
-3. Create your first repository for your problem set code.
+   Create your first repository for your problem set code.
 [Notes for repository creation](https://github.com/prog4biol/pfb2023/blob/master/unix.md#git-for-beginners).
    **NOTE: Don't create a repository inside of another repostitory.**
-   - Create a new Repository by clicking "New" on the repository github page. https://github.com/YOURUSERNAME/repositories
+   - Move to your home directory (`cd ~`), then create a new Repository by clicking "New" on the repository github page. https://github.com/YOURUSERNAME/repositories
-   - Create a local (your machine) directory with `mkdir <dirname>`
+   - Create a local (your machine) directory with `mkdir PFB_problemsets`.
-   - move into the new directory with `cd <dirname>`
+   - move into the new directory with `cd PFB_problemsets`
    - start setting up your repository with the code produced by github.
 Start with `git init`.
    - **Don't `git init` in your home directory.
-Make a new directory (something like pfb_problemsets or problemsets or problem_sets), change directory into the new directory, then `git init`**
+Make a new directory mentioned above (PFB_problemsets), change directory into PFB_problemsets, then `git init`**
    - Now link it to your remote repository with `git remote add`.

-3. Move any files you created in Unix_01 Problem set to your local problemset git repository.
+3. Move any files you created for Unix_01 Problem set that are not already in your local problemset git repository to your local repository (PFB_problemsets).
+You can use the `mv` command.

-4. Push all the new files in your local repository to your remote repository
+4. **Push** all the new files in your local repository to your remote repository
    - `git status` to see all the files you need to add
    - `git add <filename>`  or  `git add <filename1> <filename2> <filename3> ...`
-   - `git commit -m 'adding previous problem set files'`
+   - `git commit -m 'adding unix01 problem set files'`
    - `git push`
    - Visit the your GitHub repository website (on github.com) and see the files from your local repository that you just pushed up to your remote repository.

-6. Create a directory call `files` in your ProblemSets directory.
+5. Create a directory call `files` in your ProblemSets directory.

-7. Move the file you renamed from `sequences.nt.fa` to `cancer_genes.fasta` to your `files` directory
+6. Move the file you renamed (in Unix01 problem set) from `sequences.nt.fa` to `cancer_genes.fasta` to your `files` directory

-8. ADD/COMMIT/PUSH `cancer_genes.fasta` to your remote repository
+7. ADD/COMMIT/PUSH `cancer_genes.fasta` to your remote repository
   - `git add files/cancer_genes.fasta`
   - `git commit -m 'adding cancer_genes.fasta'`
   - `git push`
   - Visit the your GitHub repository website (on github.com) and see the file from your local repository that you just pushed up to your remote repository.

-9. Using your vi text editor create a fasta file and name it `mysequences.txt`.
+8. Using your **vi** text editor create a fasta file and name it `mysequences.txt`.
 Make sure it ends up in your problem sets files directory.

 This is fasta file format:
 ```